jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise1.md

 1. In the `main.bicep`, navigate to line number 85, variable **resourcetoken** and update the value with **<inject key="DeploymentID" enableCopy="true"/>**.

-   > **Please note:** If you missed to update this, the next task will fail to deploy the resources successfully.
+   > **Please note:** If you missed updating this, the next task will fail to deploy the resources successfully.

    ![](../media/L1-S7.png)